 388. South Asian Women: Religion, Culture and Politics.
 (3h)

 Using a feminist and post-colonial perspective, and taking into account the histories, experiences, and lives of South Asian women, this course, examines the intersection of religion, race, and gender from both a theoretical and practical point of view.
 It focuses on issues of representation and identity formation, recognizing how categories such as “South Asian” and “woman” become tools for a simultaneous understanding of both culture and gender, creating a place for both oppression and empowerment.
 Same as REL 388/688G.

 396. Independent Study.
 (1-3h)

-Independent projects in women’s and gender studies which either continue study begun in regular courses or develop new areas of interest.
+Independent projects in women’s and gender, and sexuality studies which either continue study begun in regular courses or develop new areas of interest.
 Course may be repeated, but a maximum of 3 hours may apply to the minor.
 By prearrangement.

 397. Public Engagement in Women’s, Gender, and Sexuality Studies.
 (1.5 or 3h)